kaiz11/pypostal-multiarch/README.md

 -----
 **⚠️ Note**: These examples require that libpostal is already installed on your system.
 See the [Installation](#installation) section below.

-**✅ Verified**: These examples are automatically tested in our CI to ensure they actually work.
-The workflow tests examples first, then builds wheels only if examples pass.
+**✅ Verified**: These examples are automatically tested in our CI on every push to ensure they actually work.
+Wheel building and publishing only happens on version tags after examples pass.

 ### Address Expansion
 Normalize and expand addresses into multiple possible variants: